Welcome to computing!

 - Understand that computer networks, like the internet, provide lots of services and offer opportunities for communication and collaboration.

-These are the online safety books that we will be studying throughout the year.
+These are some of the online safety books that we will be studying throughout the year.